Java Syntax – A Complete Guide to Master Java

 Summary

-Syntax are important as they are the language which the compiler understands.
-If the syntax is incorrect even the fastest algorithms can come to a standstill.
+Syntax is important as they are the language that the compiler understands.
+If the syntax is incorrect, even the fastest algorithms can come to a standstill.
 So we must strengthen our concepts of Java syntax before proceeding further into the concepts of Java.

 1. nisha says: